Equality, diversity & inclusion

-Our Board of Directors and Executive Team are sponsors of gender equality and geographic diversity at DNDi, and they encourage inclusion in all its forms.
-With diverse representation on our Board of Directors (12 nationalities from 5 continents*), we strive to ensure further gender diversity by ensuring that the candidate pool for each new board appointment includes both male and female candidates.
-Our Global Executive Team, with 13 nationalities from 5 continents*, guides the development and oversight of DNDi’s Integrated People Strategy (Español, Français, Português) in partnership with our Human Resources team.
+Our Board of Directors and Global Executive Team are sponsors of gender equality and geographic diversity at DNDi, and they encourage inclusion in all its forms.
+With diverse representation on our Board of Directors (13 nationalities from 6 continents and 47% female leadership*), we are working towards greater gender diversity by ensuring that the candidate pool for each new board appointment includes both male and female candidates, and we use open advertising to broaden the search for a diversity of candidates.
+Our Global Executive Team, with 18 nationalities from 5 continents*, guides the development and oversight of DNDi’s Integrated People Strategy (Español, Français, Português) in partnership with our Human Resources team.

 Gender definition